Member Rights and Responsibilities

 - Use the emergency room only for true emergencies.

-- Pay for any services they ask for that are not covered by IA Health Link.
+- Pay for any services they ask for that are not covered by Iowa Health Link.

 - Treat their PCP and other health care providers with respect.